omariosc/LMIC-Telecare/tasks/prd-telecare-platform.md

 1. **User Registration & Authentication**
    - 1.1 The system must allow UK doctors to register using their GMC number
-   - 1.2 The system must integrate with GMC API to auto-populate and verify doctor profiles
+   - 1.2 The system must integrate with GMC website to auto-populate and verify doctor profiles
    - 1.3 The system must provide a 3-step verification process: GMC retrieval, document upload, facial recognition
    - 1.4 The system must allow Gaza clinicians to register with institutional verification
    - 1.5 The system must support admin accounts with elevated privileges